B-UMMI/INNUca/README.md

       --pilonKeepFiles      Tells INNUca.py to not remove the output of Pilon (default: False)
       --pilonKeepSPAdesAssembly
-                            Tells INNUca.py to not remove the unpolished SPAdes assembly (default: False)
+                            Tells INNUca.py to not remove the filtered but unpolished SPAdes assembly (default: False)

     Assembly Mapping options:
       --assemblyMinCoverageContigs